fortachong/Getting_and_Cleaning/README.md

 	...
 ```

 This format would be more appropriate for example when plotting and grouping by the type of variable.
-Nevertheless
+Nevertheless,
 using the tidy data principle that every variable has to correspond to a column, in our data sets we use 1 column for each variable.
 So
 if we have 66 variable names, we have 66 columns accordingly.

 The process consists of reading the text files into intermediate data.frame objects `(activity_labels, features, X_test_matrix, subject_test, Y_test,
  X_train_matrix, subject_train, Y_train)`

-One key point to select the data corresponding to the features on the mean and standard deviation (according to the point 2)
+One key point before selecting the data on the mean and standard deviation (according to the point 2)
 is to transform the names of the features replacing the charactes `","` and `"-"` by `"."` and
 characters `"("` and `")"` by `"_"`.
 This is necessary to make things easier with column names referencing.

-Once the requested columns have been selected, we used two data.frame objects containing the merged data, one for the test data `(Dataset_test)`
+Once the requested columns have been selected, we used two data.frame objects containing the merged data in an intermediate step, one for the test data `(Dataset_test)`
 and one for the training data `(Dataset_train)`.

 The format for the test data `(Dataset_test)` is: